DevLUp-Inc/Website-Content/events.md

 30ish developers composed of artists, musicians, programmers, and more work together for 72 hours to create the first level of AJ's Ice Adventure.

-THIS IS FROM THE GITHUB REPO
-THIS IS FROM THE GITHUB REPO
-THIS IS FROM THE GITHUB REPO